Hawkynt/Randomizer/Readme.md

       }
       ```

-    * **Linux**: Linux offers support for HRNGs through the `/dev/random` and `/dev/urandom` devices, which include entropy from hardware sources.
+    * **Linux**: Linux offers support for HRNGs through the virtual devices `/dev/random` and `/dev/urandom`, which include entropy from hardware sources.
 Additionally, the `getrandom()` system call can be used for this purpose.
 The `getrandom()` system call is recommended because it blocks until enough entropy is available, ensuring high-quality random numbers, especially useful during the early boot phase.

-      Here’s an example in Perl, using these virtual files to generate a 64-Bit number:
+      Here’s an example in Perl, using the virtual devices to generate a 64-Bit number:

       ```perl
       use strict;